krestenkrab/triq/README.markdown

 to QuickCheck.
 Notice that QuviQ `eqc` has many features not found in `triq`, but it is open source licensed under the Apache license.
-For instance, `eqc` has features for reporting, management, probably a much better shrinking mechanism, and cool C integration, and professional support.
+For instance, `eqc` has features for reporting, management, probably a much better shrinking mechanism, cool C integration, and professional support.